Curriculum, subjects, number of hours

 In the period between 2007 and 2012, the framework education programmes (FEPs) for particular vocational fields of education were gradually introduced.
 Based on these documents, the schools created their school education programmes (SEPs) and began to teach according to them starting with the first grades, two years after the publication of the given FEP at the latest.
 The development of the FEPs was closely connected to the reform of the system of fields.

 As of 1 September 2020, FEPs for secondary vocational education were updated.
-The changes mainly concerned: 1. updating the vocational component of the FEPs, among other things due to the changing needs of the labour market, which are caused by digitisation, robotisation and modernisation of technological procedures, and 2. supplementing the link to the National Qualification System (NSK), with the aim of helping schools to be familiar with the NSQ and motivate them to create the SEPs in a way enabling pupils to expand their knowledge in another related field through professional qualification.
+The changes mainly concerned: 1. updating the vocational component of the FEPs, due to the transformation of competencies in accordance with the changing needs of the labour market, which are caused by digitisation, robotisation and modernisation of technological procedures, and 2. supplementing the link to the National Qualification System (NSK), with the aim of helping schools to be familiar with the NSQ and motivating them to create school education programmes in a way that enables pupils to expand their knowledge/skills in another related field by acquiring professional qualification.
 In accordance with the modified FEPs, schools subsequently began to modify their SEPs and started education according to them, no later than 1 September 2022, starting with the first year.

-From 1 September 2025, schools are obliged to teach according to the updated ICT education curriculum in all grades.
-The change follows the revision of the Framework Education Programme for Basic Education and the update of the Framework Education Programme for Secondary General Education, as well as the dynamic development in the field of ICT and the new concept of ICT education (with a newly conceived Digital Competence and the cross-curricular theme of People and the Digital World) in the general education component of the curriculum.
+Another update of the framework education programmes as of 1 September 2023 focused on the transformation of education in the field of informatics/digital education introduces the obligation to implement changes in SEPs and to start teaching according to the updated curriculum across the board in all grades from 1 September 2025 at the latest.
+The change follows the revision of the FEP for Basic Education and the update of the FEP for Secondary General Education, as well as the dynamic development in the field of ICT, the new concept of IT education (with a newly conceived Digital Competence and the cross-curricular theme of People and the Digital World) in the general education component of framework education programmes.

 Framework education programmes for vocational education